Seasonal lawn care plan: Get lush grass all year round

 Brush a sandy top dressing across the surface of the lawn so that it fills the holes, allowing air and water into the lawn.
 You can purchase ready mixed bags from your local garden centre.

-Our autumn lawn care concludes with perking up tired lawns by giving them a feed.
+Our seasonal lawn care plan in autumn concludes with perking up tired lawns by giving them a feed.
 Use an autumn lawn fertiliser, which is high in phosphates and potash.
 This will help strong roots to develop, which will produce healthy leaves.

 Your own seasonal lawn care plan